tomerleib/flask2docker/README.md

-# Flask2Docker - Simple counter site buildt on docker
+# Flask2Docker - Simple counter site built on docker

 ## Components
   - Jenkins run on GCE as Container - available on http://35.242.226.117:8080